Ke8627/RRTPath/readme.md

 The map class is a simple grid.
 The default size of the map is 10x10, but can be customized to any rectangular height and width.
 Maps can have obstacles or not.

-Obstacles are simple squares defined by a location on the map and their size.
+Obstacles are defined by a location on the map and their radius.

 Vertices are simple structs used by RRTPath to keep track of the RRT expansions and to rebuild the path from the start to the goal.
 They consist of an x,y coordinate location and a link to the vertex that preceded it.

 ## Standard install via command-line